Join Us at Webster

 Curriculum Overview

-Common Core Module (72 ECTS)
+Common Core Module (Up to 72 ECTS)

 Discipline Core Modules – Psychology (60 ECTS)